sparkfun/eng_application/README.md

-SparkFun Engineering Assistant Application
+SparkFun Quality Assurance Specialist Application
 ============================================

-This repository is used to vet candidates for the Engineering Assistant position.
+This repository is used to vet candidates for the Quality Assurance Specialist Application

 Users will demonstrate basic version control skills, and provide code, writing, and project samples.